1953 Sabena Convair CV-240 crash: Crash

-Probable cause
+Cause

 The cause of the crash was determined to possibly be a heavy deposit of lead on the spark plugs in the engines.
 The investigation states that as the plugs warmed up during takeoff, the metal deposits formed a circuit which ended up short circuiting the plugs causing the fatal engine failure and subsequent stalling and crash of the aircraft.
 It is unknown whether the pilots actions contributed to the crash or if the fatal outcome was unavoidable.

 Aftermath

 The aircraft was destroyed by the impact and post-crash fire with only pieces of debris scattered around the wooded area.
 The crash site was documented on film on 21 October by the German press.